MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidaterangeallcaches.md

 This function is available on all platforms and supersedes <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a>.
 Not all architectures, such as Arm64, support a reliable way to flush the entire cache, so <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidateallcaches">KeInvalidateAllCaches</a> is not available on all platforms.
 It is also significantly more efficient to flush the particular memory range affected than the entire cache contents.

-This function will flush the cache for all Virtual Mappings of the same underlying Phisical Memory.
+This function will flush the cache for all Virtual Mappings of the same underlying Physical Memory.

 ## -see-also